Mary Dhalapany: Weaving practice in Arnhem Land

 The weaving process begins with gathering pandanus spiralis or gunga.
 Women gather in groups to collect pandanus, bringing hooked sticks and knives to procure the leaves.
 They look for fresh, long leaves without holes or cracks in the middle.
 Sometimes at the same time, they collect natural materials to dye the leaves later such as roots and flowers.

 The collected leaves are then spread out on a cloth and parted into strips.
 The prickly edges are removed and the leaves are split into a usable size.
 The Aboriginal weavers do all this by hand receiving the needed training from their ancestors who passed down the knowledge of how to prepare pandanus and use them in weaving.
 The stripped strands are then placed in the sun to dry for a few hours, making them stronger fibres.
 The dried leaves are bundled together for the dying.

 Natural dyes are used to colour pandanus for aesthetic purposes.
 Commonly used dyes are red and yellow made respectively from borkpili plant roots and yiriŋaniŋ grass roots.
 The plant material is then ground up and boiled with the dried pandanus colouring them vibrantly.

 The fibres are ready to use in weavings now.
 The fibres are woven into whatever the artist desires.
 Things created can be utilitarian, for decoration, or for ceremonial purposes.
 Recently, Aboriginal Artists like Lena Yarinkura have been expanding traditional weaving practices by creating sculptural narrative works.

 Dr. Louise Hamby, a scholar on natural fibre works in Arnhem Land, suggests four main reasons for creating fibre arts.
 The first is their essential role in ceremonial practice.
 For example, on certain occasions, dillybags are used to carry sacred objects and cultural significance.
 Another purpose for fibre art creation is the social environment it brings.
 Women and children gather and work together in the creation process and elders share critical cultural knowledge of history and creation practice.
 With this idea, creating fibre arts is done to maintain cultural knowledge and preserve traditional techniques for further generations.
 Lastly, the production of fibre art is a job and is done for economic purposes.

-Family

-Mary has a deceased twin brother David Gulpilil, who was an actor.
-She also has another brother, Peter Mingyululu who is also an artist.

 Film career

-Alongside her siblings, Peter Mingyululu and David Gulpilil, Dhapalany starred in the 2006 film Ten Canoes, known as the first film created entirely in Aboriginal Language.
+Alongside her siblings, Peter Mingyululu and David Gulpilil, Dhapalany starred in the 2006 film Ten Canoes, known as the first film created entirely in an Aboriginal language.